metaterminal/metaterminal.fyi/content/fiction/labyrinth.md

 Down I went.
 I was at this point tiring of the exploration, and the rather treacherous set of rungs did nothing to cheer me up.
 Eventually, though, I stepped upon solid ground, and came away from the ladder to observe.
 That ladder was disguised into the scenery of a Kitchen, so that even a keen eye would not light upon it except with direction.

 This room was cramped and poorly kept.
-Dirty things and cooking pots crowded open surfaces, and in places even spilled over onto the floor.
+Dirty things and cooking pots clamoring for attention.
+In places even spilled over onto the floor, making desperate bids for freedom.

 Finally, we took the only door in the room (to the east), and found ourselves back in the Storeroom.
 (With our crossing the shag rug, there were now two sets of footprints leading one way across it, and five in the other.)
 At that moment I thought we had explored every room in the house.
 “Not as big as I thought,” I remarked, perhaps too flippantly.

 “To the minotaur, the labyrinth might seem the whole world,” said the detective.
 She drew a hand across her face.
-“Indeed, we now have enough information to solve the case.”
+“As it stands, we now have enough information to solve the case.”

 In my earlier years I would have expressed some kind of shock.
 At this point, I knew the pattern of things, and would wait patiently for the truth of the matter to unfurl.